 What’s Wrong with the Milk Test?

-DrFormulas™ Nexabiotic® Advanced Probiotics and Prebiotics for Women and Men features 23 different probiotic strains with 17.25 billion CFUs per capsule and has been lab tested for quality and viability, ensuring that you get the most out of each serving without needing to rely on a milk test.
+Because DrFormulas™ Nexabiotic® Advanced Probiotics and Prebiotics for Women and Men features 23 different probiotic strains, you cannot rely on the milk test to quantify its strength.
+However, it has been third party lab tested for quality and viability, ensuring that you get the most out of your probiotic.